ttan/motion-detection-telegram/README.md

 # Motion detection Telegram integrated
+I needed a surveillance system for my new house but I didn’t want to buy something already assembled for three main reasons:
+1. They are incredibly **expensive**.
+For my project, I used things that I already had, but anyway still below $35.00
+2. They are deeply **insecure**: any IoT gadget can be hacked in a second and often they expose themselves over the Internet.
+Thanks to the Telegram bot system, my project is (almost) confined to the local network and has no open services (other than ssh).
+3. It’s **fun**.

 For this little home project I used:
 - Onion Omega2+ ($9.00)
 - Expansions header for Omega2+ ($15.00)